hupe13/extensions-leaflet-map-github/readme.md

 Alternatively you can download the file from here, unzip it and move the unzipped contents to the wp-content/plugins folder of your WordPress installation.
 You will then be able to activate the plugin.

-(Optionally) Go to Settings - Leaflet Map - Extensions for Leaflet Map and get some documentation and settings options.
+Go to Settings - Leaflet Map - Extensions for Leaflet Map and get some documentation and settings options.

 ## Changelog